Sam Ford

 Bio:

-Sam Ford works on models, strategies, and implementation for media innovation, audience engagement, cultural intelligence, and storytelling experimentation.
-He has provided these services to a wide range of organizations, including ViacomCBS/Simon & Schuster, Univision/Fusion Media Group, MIT, Peppercomm, WNYC/New York Public Radio, Lowe’s/Orchard Supply Hardware, the University of Southern California, ORBmedia, MacArthur Foundation, Microsoft, The Coca-Cola Company, Poynter, the U.S. Department of State, and the American Press Institute.
+Sam Ford works with organizations on innovation approaches, audience engagement, cultural intelligence, and media/storytelling strategies.
+He has provided these services to a wide range of organizations, including Paramount/Simon & Schuster, Univision/Fusion Media Group, MIT, Peppercomm, WNYC, Lowe’s Hardware, WD-40, Kudelski Group, the University of Southern California, MacArthur Foundation, Microsoft, The Coca-Cola Company, Poynter, the U.S. Department of State, and University of Chicago’s Black Youth Project.

 More about his Tow Center projects here.